![]() |

 Dept. of Geology & Geophysics

-University of Hawaii 2525 Correa Rd.
-Honolulu, HI 96822 email: smartel@hawaii.edu phone: 808-956-7797 fax: 808-956-5154 |
+University of Hawaii 1680 East-West Road Honolulu, HI 96822 email: smartel@hawaii.edu fax: 808-956-5154 |

-Steve Martel is a Professor in the Department of Geology and Geophysics, a unit of SOEST, at the University of Hawaii.
-He has been a member of the faculty since 1992.
-Prior to coming to Hawaii he worked at Lawrence Berkeley Laboratory and the Bureau of Economic Geology at the University of Texas at Austin.
+Steve Martel is a Professor Emeritus in the Department of Earth Sciences, a unit of SOEST, at the University of Hawaii.
+He joined the faculty in 1992.

 An errata page is linked to the publications page.
-The errata page has corrections for errors in the 1997 paper in the Journal of Structual Geology and the 1998 paper in the Journal of Geophysical Research.
+The errata page has corrections for errors in the 1997 paper in the Journal of Structural Geology and the 1998 paper in the Journal of Geophysical Research.

 Bill Boger (M.S., University of Hawaii, 1997)

-Bill developed a boundary element code that
+Bill developed a boundary element code for investigating fractures in three dimensions.

 Chris Okubo (B.S., University of Hawaii, 1997; Ph.D.
 University of Nevada-Reno 2005)

-on the formation of pit craters on Kilauea.
+Chris completed his undergraduate thesis on the formation of pit craters on Kilauea.

 Stephan Bergbauer (M.S., University of Hawaii, 1998; Ph.D., Stanford, 2002)